followcrom/word-of-the-week/README.md

 3. Check the csv file for any errors.

 4. Run merge_words.py to merge the new words with the existing 'words_for_email.csv' file.
+This will also sort alphabetically by word.

 #### Manually sort the csv file in Excel 🧑‍💻

-5. To sort 'words_for_email.csv' in Excel: Select all -> Sort & Filter -> Custom Sort -> Sort by 'word' -> A to Z. **Note**: Be sure to check _My data has headers_.
+If you need to sort 'words_for_email.csv' in Excel: Select all -> Sort & Filter -> Custom Sort -> Sort by 'word' -> A to Z. **Note**: Be sure to check _My data has headers_.
 This ensures that Excel recognizes the first row as headers and excludes it from the sort.

 <br>